Ian A. Cook, M.D.

 His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a board member of the Clinical TMS Society, as well as a member of the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), and the International Society for ECT and Neurostimulation.

 In addition to his work in academia, Dr. Cook has also volunteered to support a number of professional societies and organizations and has served as a consultant to the health care and entertainment industries as well as to the U.S. Department of Justice Civil Rights Division, and the U.S. Department of Defense about suicide prevention.
-He volunteers to support a number of non-profit charitable organizations through board service.
+He has volunteered to support a number of non-profit charitable organizations through board service.
 He is a life member of the National Eagle Scout Association.

 © copyright 1999-2017 Ian A. Cook, M.D., All Rights Reserved